 If you’re seeking a holiday destination, Sydney is the place to be.
 It’s a perfect holiday spot and is Australia’s most magnificent city.
-Thousands of tourists fly to the city each year to enjoy the beautiful parks, museums, art galleries, beaches, and many other natural sceneries.
+Thousands of tourists fly to the town yearly to enjoy the beautiful parks, museums, art galleries, beaches, and other natural sceneries.
 However, planning a trip to Sydney can be hectic, and this is particularly true for first-timers.

 Here’s how to plan a successful trip to Sydney: